openrlbenchmark/openrlbenchmark/README.md

 * `cen`: the custom key for the experiment name
 * `metric`: the metric we are interested in

+The second string in the first filter is `'ppo_continuous_action?tag=v1.0.0-27-gde3f410&seed=1&seed=2&seed=3&cl=CleanRL PPO'`, which is a query string that specifies the following:

+* `exp_name`: the experiment name we are interested in, such as `ppo_continuous_action` in this case
+* `tag`: the tag we are interested in
+* `params`: the parameters or configurations of interest, such as `seed`
+  * Due to W&B's handling of nested configuration data, the exact key for a parameter might vary.
+In most cases, parameters can be index directly by their `key` or `key.value`.
+Hence, `seed` or `seed.value` could be the correct key when trying to index this parameter in [https://wandb.ai/openrlbenchmark/cleanrl/runs/1bvy71i6/overview](https://wandb.ai/openrlbenchmark/cleanrl/runs/1bvy71i6/overview).
+Nonetheless, for nested configurations, the correct reference must navigate through the structure, such as `trl_ppo_trainer_config.value.lam` to index the `lam` parameter.
+To see the complete config in its entirety, click on the "View Raw Data" button available on the config section of a W&B experiment overview page, like what is available at [https://wandb.ai/costa-huang/cleanRL/runs/3nhnaboz/overview](https://wandb.ai/costa-huang/cleanRL/runs/3nhnaboz/overview).
+  * The custom keys for referencing specific configurations, such as the environment id (`ceik`) and the experiment name (`cen`), follow the same indexing convention as the parameters.

+So we are fetching metrics from [https://wandb.ai/openrlbenchmark/cleanrl](https://wandb.ai/openrlbenchmark/cleanrl).
+The environment id is stored in the `env_id` key, and the experiment name is stored in the `exp_name` key.
+The metric we are interested in is `charts/episodic_return`.

-So we are fetching metrics from [https://wandb.ai/openrlbenchmark/baselines](https://wandb.ai/openrlbenchmark/baselines).
+Similarly, we are fetching metrics from [https://wandb.ai/openrlbenchmark/baselines](https://wandb.ai/openrlbenchmark/baselines).
 The environment id is stored in the `env` key, and the experiment name is stored in the `exp_name` key.
-The metric we are interested in is `charts/episodic_return`.

-Similarly, we are fetching metrics from [https://wandb.ai/openrlbenchmark/cleanrl](https://wandb.ai/openrlbenchmark/cleanrl).
-The environment id is stored in the `env_id` key, and the experiment name is stored in the `exp_name` key.
 The metric we are interested in is `charts/episodic_return`.
 You can also customize the legend with the `cl` query string, such as `baselines-ppo2-mlp?cl=openai/baselines PPO2`.

 The labels of the figure can be customized with the `--pc.xlabel` and `--pc.ylabel` flags.
 You can also specify the maximum number of timesteps to plot with `--pc.max_steps`.
 The `--pc.ncols` flag specifies the number of columns in the figure.
 The `--pc.ncols-legend` flag specifies the number of columns in the legend.
 The `--output-filename` flag specifies the filename of the output figure